gabriela-framework/gabriela/docs/README.md

 We haven't talked about running and using Gabriela as a server.
 The reason for that is that Gabriela tries to be decoupled from HTTP.
 The idea is for your modules and plugins to not know whether they are executed in a HTTP request.
-That road is still being paved but I hope I came close.
+That road is still being paved but I hope I'm coming close.

 Gabriela uses [restify](http://restify.com/docs/home/) so the request and response objects from restify are the same in Gabriela.